Skip To Content

 3.2.1 A proceeding shall be conducted in English, French or both English and French.

-3.2.2 The language of the proceeding is the choice of the member.
+3.2.2 The language of the proceeding is the choice of the registrant.

 3.2.3 In accordance with s.
 86(4) of the Code, a person’s right under this rule is subject to the limits that are reasonable in the circumstances.